Frequently Asked Questions

 RTD has the “Bike and Ride” program, which encourages riders to connect to their final destination using bicycles.
 This program provides a good transportation option for students who live near the 225, 227, and the L routes.
 Additional information may be obtained by calling RTD at 303-628-9000.

 What is "open enrollment?"

 Each year, Boulder Valley School District (BVSD) holds an "open enrollment period."
 During this time, parents who are interested in enrollment in a school other than their designated neighborhood school for the next school year must follow the open enrollment process found on the Boulder Valley School District website, www.bvsd.org.
 Peak to Peak participates in this process.
 Please contact Peak to Peak’s main office at 303-453-4601 with any open enrollment questions related to Peak to Peak.How do I enroll my student at Peak to Peak?

 Parents can follow BVSD's open enrollment procedures and apply to Peak to Peak.
-Enrollment forms are available during the open enrollment period on BVSD's website; or from the Education Center at 6500 Arapahoe, Boulder; from Peak to Peak at 800 Merlin Street, Lafayette; or from any other public school in BVSD.
-These completed forms must be turned in to the Education Center by BVSD’s established deadline at the close of the open enrollment period.
+Enrollment forms are available during the open enrollment period on BVSD's website only and must be submitted by BVSD’s established deadline at the close of the open enrollment period.
 Additional information about open enrollment timelines and procedures may be obtained starting in November.